 There are other rules for Class C taxis which are over 3,500kg gross weight or 2,540kg unladen weight, or which are constructed as stretched limousines.

-Class C taxis being a Heavy Motor Car or having a MAM exceeding 3500kg are exempt from carrying a spare wheel.
+Class C taxis being a Heavy Motor Car or having a MAM exceeding 3,500kg do not need to carry a spare wheel.

 Left-hand drive stretched limousines